Lifsey, Georgia

 Lifsey is an unincorporated community in Pike County, in the U.S. state of Georgia.

 History

 The community was named after its founder, James Samuel "Tony" Lifsey.
-Variant names are "Lifsey Springs" and "Lifseys Store".
+Variant names include "Lifsey Springs" and "Lifseys Store".
 A post office called Lifsey's Store was established in 1878, the name was shortened to Lifsey in 1891, and the post office closed in 1907.